thisbailiwick/gettexteasyrxcustom/README.md

 //Now translations1 has all values
 ```

 The second argument of `mergeWith` defines how the merge will be done.
-Use the `GettextEasyRxCustom\EasryRxCustomMerge` constants to configure the merging:
+Use the `GettextEasyRxCustom\EasyRxCustomMerge` constants to configure the merging:

 Constant | Description
 --------- | -----------